 What sets them apart is not only the quality of their brews (a quick search on either RateBeer or Untappd will always contain at least one of their concoctions among the top 10 beers in Romania), but their diligence in approaching new ideas, as well as equally crafty industry folk for some truly remarkable collaborations.

 The Hop Hooligans life motto is fairly straightforward: they only make beer that they would like to drink.
 Luckily for us, there’s no shortage of styles these guys are willing to try, or the kind of adjuncts they’re willing to use to spice things up a notch.
-So far, their beer portfolio has expanded like a ravenous yeast culture that has sniffed out some fermentable sugars, and they have approached many styles that are a first on the Romanian market: milk stouts, sours, barley wines, brut IPAs, as well as a list of adjuncts that encompasses everything from orange peels to spruce tips and jalapeños.
+So far, their beer portfolio has expanded like a ravenous yeast culture that has sniffed out some fermentable sugars, and they have approached many styles that are a first on the Romanian market: milk stouts, sours, barley wines, brut IPAs, as well as a list of adjuncts that encompasses everything you can possibly think of.
 Heck, their Shock Therapy IPA range alone seems wholly dedicated to trying out every hop combo available since people got tired of drinking gruit, so there’s no saying where their experiments will end.

 Their array of collaborations is expanding just as boldly, seeing brew days in partnership with both Romanian brewers (such as Bereta, or Wicked Barrel and Hophead), as well as breweries from Wales or, closer to home, in Moldova.
 And when you’re so busy poking your nose in your neighbor’s mash tun, it’s only normal that someone’s going to take notice.
 Therefore, they should definitely be proud of the fact that their beers are available (not only by the bottle, but also on draft) in select locations in the UK and Poland, as well as appearing at international beer festivals in Belgium, for instance.

-Their impressive range is available in both 330ml and 500ml bottles or cans, as well as draft in designated pubs and shops across the country.
-Or, if you prefer to enjoy them from the comfort of your home, you can order them online straight from their website – now shipping anywhere in the EU.
+Their impressive range is available in both 330ml and 500ml cans, as well as draft in designated pubs and shops across the country.
+Or, if you prefer to enjoy them from the comfort of your home, you can order them online straight from their website.

 These guys made so many beers, we had to make a separate page just for that, otherwise you’d be scrolling forever.
 Have a look here.